jharwell/sierra/docs/src/usage/environment.rst

    Used for locating projects per the usual python mechanisms.

-.. envvar:: ARGOS_PLUGIN_PATH

-   Must be set to contain the library directory where you installed/built ARGoS, as well as the library directory for your project ``.so``.
-Checked to be non-empty before running stage 2 for all ``--exec-env`` plugins.
-SIERRA does `not` modify this variable, so it needs to be setup properly prior to invoking SIERRA (i.e., the directory containing the :term:`Project` ``.so`` file needs to be on it).
-SIERRA can't know, in general, where the location of the C++ code corresponding to the loaded :term:`Project` is.

 .. envvar:: SIERRA_ARCH

    Can be used to determine the names of executables launch in HPC environment, so that in environments with multiple queues/sub-clusters with different architectures simulators can be compiled natively for each for maximum performance.
 Can be any string.
-If defined, then instead of searching for the ``foobar`` executable for some platform on ``PATH``, SIERRA will look for ``foobar-$SIERRA_ARCH``.
+If defined, then instead of searching for the ``foobar`` executable for some engine on ``PATH``, SIERRA will look for ``foobar-$SIERRA_ARCH``.

    ..
-IMPORTANT:: Not all platforms use this variable--see the docs for your
+IMPORTANT:: Not all engines use this variable--see the docs for your
-                  platform of interest.
+                  engine of interest.

 .. envvar:: SIERRA_NODEFILE